 It’s not just Kidd who’s on the sports cars with kids train.
 A DMARGE correspondent spotted this dad driving a limited-edition Ford Mustang Bullitt, a hotted-up version of an already impressive performance car – which as CarAdvice notes, has a pretty titchy back seat.
 It hasn’t stopped this bloke from putting two baby seats in the back, however.

-The other thing that’s counterintuitive about a lot of sports cars is that despite often having rather cramped rear seats, they have surprisingly big boots (or ‘trunks’, for our American readers), particularly turn-of-the-century models: 90s legends like the Honda NSX, C5 Corvette or Mitsubishi 3000GT have surprisingly spacious cargo areas.
+The other thing that’s counterintuitive about a lot of sports cars is that despite often having rather cramped rear seats (or none at all, like in the Lambo’s case), they have surprisingly big boots (or ‘trunks’, for our American readers), particularly turn-of-the-century models: 90s legends like the Honda NSX, C5 Corvette or Mitsubishi 3000GT have surprisingly spacious cargo areas.

-“I was selling a fridge, and a guy turned up in a Toyota Celica looking to pick it up.
+“I was selling a fridge, and a guy turned up in an old Toyota Celica looking to pick it up.
 I didn’t think it was going to fit, but he got it in there… I was incredibly surprised,” DMARGE founder and publisher Luc Wiesman recounts.

-Hell, my 1996 Ford Probe’s back seats are entirely theoretical, but it’s got more boot space than my mum’s Mazda CX-5 crossover SUV.
+Hell, my 1996 Ford Probe’s back seats are entirely theoretical, but it’s got more boot space than my mum’s Mazda CX-5 compact SUV.

 Of course, not all sports cars are as practical as a Porsche or a Probe.
 You’d be hard-pressed to fit the kid’s school bags and science projects in the boot of a Subaru BRZ, for example.
 Much of that has to do with the improved crash-worthiness of modern sports cars, which necessitates thicker A-pillars, curtain airbags and so on, compromising internal space.